 "...this practice is so fundamental to the Vidyadhara’s transmission to us and such an important foundation for the vajrayana practice, especially for the mahamudra tradition." the Dorje Loppön Lodrö Dorje

 Anyone who has received the Vajrayogini abhisheka is invited to attend.
 For more information about Söpa Chöling

-To apply: Download the application form.
-Please email your completed application to email@example.com
+To apply: Download and complete the application form.

 If you are unable to attend but have the means to make a donation to support someone else to attend this program or others at

-Söpa Chöling, click on this link and choose Söpa Chöling Scholarship Fund.
+Söpa Chöling.
+Click on the link below and choose Söpa Chöling Scholarship Fund.